Blood Pressure Monitors

 Honeycrock Ln, Salfords,

 Please enclose your name, address, email and telephone number.
 We will then email you a personal code for the 20% discount to use on our website against any of our new pre-calibrated Blood Pressure Monitors.
-Not only that, but we will ship the device for free to any UK address.

 If you have more than one device to trade in, please let us know.